 Improved accuracy.
 Less uncertainty.
 Better science.

-We like to call 23andMe’s Ancestry Composition a living analysis of your DNA, one that gets better and more granular over time as more and more people from different backgrounds become customers.
+We like to call 23andMe’s Ancestry Composition a living analysis of your DNA that gets better and more granular over time as more people from different backgrounds become customers.

-This Fall we’re making another upgrade to that analysis that will improve the accuracy, as well as reduce the amount of “unassigned” and non-specific ancestry assignments.
-But, some 23andMe users may see some pretty big shifts in their results: For example, many should expect an increase in their most common ancestry proportion and a reduction in their broadly ancestries.
+This fall, we’re upgrading to that analysis to improve accuracy and reduce the number of “unassigned” and non-specific ancestry assignments.
+But, some 23andMe users may see some pretty significant shifts in their results.
+For example, many should expect an increase in their most common ancestry proportion and a reduction in their broad ancestries.
 The end of this post includes a summary of some of the most common ways in which 23andMe users’ results will change.

-In parallel with this update to the Ancestry Composition analysis, we’re updating our reference dataset for our recent ancestor locations feature, so you might see your recent ancestor locations and match strengths change as well.
+In parallel with this 23andMe upgrade to the Ancestry Composition analysis, we’re updating our reference dataset for our recent ancestor locations feature, so you might see your recent ancestor locations and match strengths change as well.

 This is all part of our ongoing efforts to improve our customer offerings.
 It’s worth looking back at what we’ve done since 2008 when we first started offering customers a breakdown of their ancestry.